dcarter45/Professional-README-Generator/README.md

 ## contributing
-this is just a demo repo, there will be no contributing
+This is just a demo repo, there will be no contributing

 ## Questions

  https://github.com/dcarter45
   username: Dcarter45
-  email: Darrellcarter22@gmail.com
+  email: DarrellCarter22@gmail.com
   please leave a detailed email or github message if you have any further questions.